xuankimtran/docs-1/pages/katalon-studio/docs/katalon_mobile_recorder_introduction.md

 ## Mobile Recorder

-To start recording a Mobile test, on the main toolbar click on the **Mobile Recorder** icon and select your device type.
+To start recording a Mobile test, click on the **Mobile Recorder** icon on the main toolbar, and select your device type.
 Katalon Studio supports local Android or iOS/Remote/Kobiton mobile devices.
 The Mobile Recorder dialog with multiple components is displayed for your recording sessions.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/record-mobile-utility/recorder-icon.png" width=174>

 ## Action Bar

-**Action Bar** located on the top left corner contains the **Capture Object**, **Start** and **Stop** buttons.
+**Action Bar** located on the top left corner contains the **Capture Object**, **Start**, and **Stop** buttons.

-* **Capture Object**: when you click this button, Katalon Studio captures all mobile elements displayed on the current screen of the device
+* **Capture Object**: When you click this button, Katalon Studio captures all mobile elements displayed on the current screen of the device.
-* **Start**: click this button to start recording; Katalon will deploy and open the application on the configured device.
-This button is enabled only after you specify the AUT.
+* **Start**: Click on this button to start recording; Katalon will deploy and open the application on the configured device.
+This button is enabled after you specify the AUT.
-* **Stop**: click this button to pause recording
+* **Stop**: Click on this button to pause recording.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/record-mobile-utility/action-bar.png" width=260>